 In a baby, the only symptom may be that the head is growing too fast.
 An infant’s skull can expand to make room for a growing tumor, so the baby may have a larger than normal head.

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of care and treatment.
+If a tumor is diagnosed, relieving symptoms remains an important part of care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with the health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.